whykay-01/capacity-management/learning-langchains/README.md

 1. Create a simple agent that will be able to interact with the storage unit.
 2. Create a simple storage unit that will be able to store the data.
 3. Report back on the progress and then start working on specific tasks.

+Side notes p.2:

+1. All the functions and classes are available in [github repo](https://github.com/hwchase17/langchain/blob/master/langchain/), so I will be using them as a reference point.
+All the classes available for the functionality are also available there.